Chapter 11

 Luke stood up and walk to the door.
 The guard entered and brought Liane back to her cell.

-Several times Luke tried to let her tell more about her life at Morantan, but she didn't want to talk about her former life.
+Several times Luke tried to let her tell more about her life at Morantan, but she didn't want to talk much about her former life.
 Luke felt her reluctance and stopped asking her.
 He didn't want to scare her off, but he wondered, why she refused to talk about her past.

 The hours went by so quickly, that Liane didn't realize that at the end of his third visit Luke had to say goodbye and return to Dalmaran.